kaushikthedeveloper/DoubleBackPress/README.md

 5. Standard displays after the first action to be shown to the user:

-    - `ToastDisplay`
+    - `ToastDisplay` : standard Toast

-    Example to show toast for Toast.LENGTH_SHORT period of time upon the first back button press, with a message reading "Press back button to confirm".
+    Example to show toast for `Toast.LENGTH_SHORT` period of time upon the first back button press, with a message reading "Press back button to confirm".

     ```java
     FirstBackPressAction firstBackPressAction = new ToastDisplay()